contract dispute arbitration in Duluth, Georgia 30095

 Over the tense three-day hearings held in a conference room overlooking downtown Duluth’s quaint streets, Horizon Builders presented detailed daily logs and change request documentation.
 They argued that Greenfield's engineering consultant submitted multiple design adjustments that Horizon had accommodated without formal contract amendments.
 Meanwhile, Greenfield countered with expert testimony alleging that some of those changes were outside the contracted scope and should have triggered additional fees or delayed schedules, justifying their withholding.

 Judge Porter’s ruling, handed down in April 2023, struck a delicate balance.
-She confirmed that while Horizon Builders had partially absorbed unauthorized scope changes, Greenfield Partners violated contract terms by withholding the full contested sum rather than a proportionate amount justified by documented delays.
+She confirmed that while the claimant had partially absorbed unauthorized scope changes, Greenfield Partners violated contract terms by withholding the full contested sum rather than a proportionate amount justified by documented delays.
 The arbitration award granted Horizon Builders $95,000 of the withheld $150,000, plus $10,000 in arbitration costs, while denying their request for additional delay damages.

 The decision, though not fully satisfying either party, brought closure.
 Both companies resumed business, the lessons learned etched into future contracts and communications.
 Horizon’s CEO, Mark Whitman, later reflected, “Arbitration isn't just about winning or losing money; it's about preserving relationships and learning to speak the same language on paper and in practice.”